QRXqrx/poco-oopsla25-major/README.md

 ## 3 Getting Started Guide

 To facilitate reproduction, we provided a Magma fork (`magma-poco`) that integrates all PoCo experimental setups, including all seed sets and a kick-to-fire experimental configuration file.
-Specifically, the seed sets are located under magma-poco/targets, and their suffixes correspond to the studied techniques: ALL, OptiMin, Cmin, Cmin+, and PoCo.
+Specifically, the seed sets are located under magma-poco/targets, and their suffixes correspond to the evaluated techniques: ALL, OptiMin, Cmin, Cmin+, and PoCo.
 You can start the whole fuzzing process according to the following steps:

 1. Install Docker and create a non-root user within the `docker` group, which is an implicit requirement of Magma.